amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 We added `ActivatedRoute` as a dependency and in the constructor.
 This gives us access to the all the `route` params such as `path`.
 Notice that we are using it in the `NgOnInit` and set the path accordantly.

 Go to the browser and check out that the URL matches the active button.
-However, it doesn't filter anything yet.
+But, it doesn't filter anything yet.
 Let's fix that.

 ## Filtering data based on route

-In order to filter todos by active and completed, we need to pass a parameter to the `todoService.get`.
+To filter todos by active and completed, we need to pass a parameter to the `todoService.get`.

 {% codeblock lang:js mark:4,8-9 TodoComponent src/app/todo/todo.component.ts %}
 ngOnInit() {